-From here it is more uphill to get to the top of the ridgeline.
-When you arrive to the top, you will be greeted with the best view in the park.
+From there it is more uphill to get to the top of the ridgeline.
+When you arrive at the top, you will be greeted by the best view in the park.

 You have Hollywood and Downtown LA on one side and the Hollywood Sign on the other.

-It is also a great spot for sunset, just make sure you have a flashlight for the way down.
+It is also an excellent spot for sunset, just make sure you have a flashlight for the way down.